 Perhaps what is most impressive about this whole collection however, is the beautiful portrait it paints of the country itself.
 Here we are presented with a nation of colours and vibrant cultures, the splash of a boy riding a bike through the ocean surf just as impressive and interesting as a man sitting under the shade next to a snoozing leopard.

 It is a slice of life captured on canvas, brought vividly to our senses with splashes of orange and pink, bright blue and crimson and, ultimately, it is a view of India that is quite unique and special, a collection of artworks that mark Seligman’s new style and continuing relevance in the artistic world.
-His paintings make for a perfect and thoughtful gift.
+His paintings make for a perfect and thoughtful gift for her.

 It is a view filtered through the eyes of a visitor, but as Seligman himself says “I look at India as an Englishman.
 I can’t be anything other than what I am” and nor should he be.
 After all, he has captured a magical image of India that makes it impossible not to want to visit it yourself.